 What is the easiest way to remove brownies from a pan?

 The easiest way to remove brownies from a pan is to grease the pan heavily and place a liner on top.
-Leave a few extra inches of the liner so you have something to grip onto for removing.
+Leave a few extra inches of the liner so you have something to grip onto for removal.

 The longer, the better, but 30 minutes minimum.
 This works best for those using a liner.
 If you’re not using a liner and rely on grease alone, you might have to heat the pan once more to remove the brownies.